Auburn police officer charged with murder in 2019 shooting

 The officer and Sarey got into a physical fight, then Nelson shot Sarey, who died later that night at Seattle’s Harborview Medical Center.

-Nelson was also injured but was not shot.
+Nelson, who is now 41 years old, was also injured but was not shot.

 The fatal officer-involved shooting was investigated by the Valley Independent Investigation Team, which is comprised of detectives from the Tukwila, Auburn, Des Moines, Federal Way, Kent, Renton and the Port of Seattle police departments.